 While it is not the most difficult compliance, it offers the least benefit to disabled users.
 The prime focus of this compliance level is to make it easier for reading on multiple browsers and also to translate and navigate the website.

-While it seems like an improvement for a lot of websites, it not really makes a website as much accessible as the DOJ like it to be.
+While it seems like an improvement for a lot of websites, it not really makes a website as much access as the DOJ like it to be.

 Level A comprises of this website accessibility guidelines: